‘Anytime we conduct a compensation study, we have to have good data’

 Danny and his team use reports in the Position Management solution to generate side-by-side comparisons of different positions’ job duties across multiple colleges or departments.
 “I need to know that a secretary in one building is expected to do roughly the same work as a secretary in any other building,” Danny said.

 According to Chris, that strategy is the foundation of a sound compensation structure.

 “I’m a huge proponent of the idea that compensation should be based on the position, rather than the person,” he said.
 “It’s really tough to develop an appropriate compensation strategy without well-defined position duties and responsibilities.”

 “Your goal is to have a bell curve.
-At that midpoint is a fully capable, fully functioning employee performing that position at the fair market-value rate,” he said.
+At that midpoint is a fully capable, fully functioning employee performing that position at the fair-market-value rate,” agreed Chris.
 “You’re going to have some people above and some people below, but the goal is to have most people around that number.”

 At the University of Pittsburgh, aligning compensation with market value recently became more challenging.